tconfrey/BrainTool/support/welcome.md

 Also check out [this special offer](../pricing.md) in advance of BrainTool 1.0 dropping.

 ## Security and Permissions
-The BrainTool (BT) philosophy is to have the absolute minimum set of permissions and data access necessary to maintain your braintool organizer file and perform browser actions on your behalf; and to be completely transparent about what it's doing.
+The BrainTool philosophy is to have the absolute minimum set of permissions and data access necessary to maintain your braintool organizer file and perform browser actions on your behalf; and to be completely transparent about what it's doing.
 Your braintool data is stored on the browser locally and, optionally, in plain text [org-mode](https://orgmode.org) format, on a Google Drive file.